Short answer? Because we all have a story. 🙂

-I’ve become passionate about There’s More to the Story (as well as you should take me seriously even though I’m “only” 24) in all aspects of life over the years as my blog has developed and changed along with me.
+I’ve become passionate about There’s More to the Story (as well as you should take me seriously even though I’m “only” 25) in all aspects of life- over the years as my blog has developed and changed along with me.

 I started this blog in 2013, the spring before I studied abroad in Paris, at the age of 20.
 Not knowing what I was doing.
 I was looking for resources on extended travel, specifically study abroad with diabetes, and was not able to find what I was looking for easily (since then a lot has changed).

 I have continued blogging for many reasons- it’s healthy and healing for me.
 I’m better at writing my feelings and thoughts than I am at speaking them.
 But one of the main reasons?
 I’m not a fan of people “talking at me.”
-I feel like that happens a lot to people with type 1 (and mental health)- especially as children, teens, and young adults.
+I feel like that happens a lot to people with type 1 (and mental health and chronic illness in general of course)- especially as children, teens, and young adults.

-I want to practice honesty in how I really feel about type 1 diabetes, mental health, and Life.
+I want to practice honesty in how I really feel about chronic illness, mental health, and LIFE.
 It can change.
 It can be positive and negative at the same time (and that is okay).
 Some days I hate it.
 Some days I appreciate it.
 I can see the positives with this chronic/invisible illness, but then sometimes I want to tell the world “it sucks.”
-After my first major experience with Diabetes Burnout I started trying to be more honest about the not so great parts because I would only acknowledge the good or “I can do this” attitude.
-(Balancing all of emotions and life is amazing for my mental health).
+After my first major experience with Diabetes Burnout, I started trying to be more honest about the not so great parts in the moment if possible.
+I would only acknowledge the good or “I can do this” attitude.
+(Balancing all of emotions and life is amazing for my mental health!).

 This is all tied together- along with life experiences and feelings and so much more.
-There’s always more to the story- behind the diabetes, the mental health, and life.
+There’s always more to the story- behind the chronic illness, the mental health, and life.
 Behind the numbers and the medication.
 We all have different stories, and we are constantly changing.
-Certain parts of our story shouldn’t be the main things that define us (like diabetes, anxiety, OCD, and ADHD), but they can still be a part of it- and it’s time the world and ourselves recognize that.
+Certain parts of our story shouldn’t be the main things that define us (like diabetes, anxiety, OCD, ADHD, PCOS, endometriosis), but they can still be a part of it and be a part of who we are- and it’s time the world and ourselves recognize that.